 Before considering anonymisation strategy and techniques, some key definitions are in order.
-Most are presented in the other FORS Guides on anonymisation (namely, FORS Guide 11 (Stam & Kleiner, 2020) and FORS Guide 20 (Stam & Diaz, 2023)), but are repeated here for ease of reading.
+While these definitions are provided in the previous FORS Guides on anonymization, they are repeated here for ease of reading.

 Personal data and sensitive data

 Article 5 of the Swiss Federal Act of Data Protection of 25 September 2020 (Status as of 1 September 2023) (FADP; RS 235.1) defines personal data as "any information relating to an identified or identifiable natural person".
 The FADP further defines sensitive personal data (art.
 5(c)) as: